ABRG-Models/morphologica/examples/README.md

 change the axis of rotations.
 Press 'h' and have a look at stdout to see some other key presses. 'x' exits. 'a' Resets the view.

+## Computational and scientific model examples

+These are examples of models that we've re-implemented from the literature.
+These examples make use of most of the basic facilities in morphologic; morph::Config, morph::HdfData and morph::Visual.

+### convolve.cpp

+An example demonstrating the use of morph::HexGrid, its HexGrid::convolve function, the morph::Random class and a visualization of the input, the convolution kernel and the resulting output.

+### logisticmap.cpp

+Computes the logistic map and displays with a morph::GraphVisual.

+### Ermentrout2009

+Contains an implementation of a Keller-Segel reaction diffusion system.

 ## morph::Visual examples

 These simple examples showcase the features in morphologica's